-Here’s the good news: if you invest in a powerful dehumidifier, your device will suck in all of the excess moisture in the air, preventing any dank smells.
+Here’s the good news: if you invest in a powerful dehumidifier, your device will suck in all of the excess moisture in the air, preventing any dank smell.

 And it gets even better.

-3 Reasons Why To Use A Dehumidifier To Keep Clothes From Smelling Musty in The Closet
+3 Reasons To Use A Dehumidifier To Keep Clothes From Smelling Musty in The Closet

 Closet dehumidifiers provide several key benefits:

-- Ease of use: Modern dehumidifiers are very easy to use.
-If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use silica gel technology to absorb water, and easily hang directly in your closet along with your clothes.
+Modern dehumidifiers are very easy to use.
+If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use desiccant technology to absorb water, and easily hang directly in your closet along with your clothes.
 Once the beads are full, simply plug the unit into a well-ventilated area to dry out overnight.
 For larger closets or very humid environments, you should definitely opt for a rotary desiccant dehumidifier – these have large water basins and run extremely quiet (they’re even nursery friendly).

-- Health benefits: Not only do dehumidifiers help your clothes stay fresh, but they also can keep your lungs healthy and happy!
+Not only do dehumidifiers help your clothes stay fresh, but they also can keep your lungs healthy and happy!
 Dehumidifiers can help reduce irritation to your skin and your repository system.
-Another health benefit is that they reduce allergens like dust mites and mold.

 As you can see, a dehumidifier is a great choice if you want to get to the root of the problem and kick musty odors to the curb for good.